evmyclipz/Rohan-FastPagesBlog/_pages/04_notes.md

 * Create a about me page to build resumes or get ideas to create a resume.
 * update blog regularly.
 * Create a menu
+* Use the Docker to update the changes repidly.